 Thousands of families lost their homes in the fires that devastated Sonoma County.
-For hundreds of them, no federal help is coming.
+For one group of them, no federal help ever came.
 An estimated 38,500 undocumented immigrants live in Sonoma County.
 Unlike other victims of the fires that have devastated Sonoma County, undocumented immigrants do not qualify for assistance from the Federal Emergency Management Agency (FEMA).

-The UndocuFund will ensure that undocumented families in Sonoma County impacted by the fires will have the support and resources they need to recover and rebuild.
+The UndocuFund has distributed nearly $6 million to undocumented families in Sonoma County impacted by the fires to support them in recovering and rebuilding their lives.

 The UndocuFund provides direct funding to undocumented immigrants in Sonoma County and their families to help with fire-related expenses, such as: